 - For sight-impaired individuals.
 Those folks have software on their computers that speak the text you place in the Alternate Text field.
 So if you're a Medical Marijuana distributor or retailer, and people buy your product to help with their glaucoma, you can see why having descriptive text in the Alternative Text field is a good idea.

-- To help relate to relate to your image content.
+- To help relate to your image content.
 While most people don't ever see your Alt Text content, search engines d, and they index those images based on both the Alt Text field, as well as the name of the image itself.
 If you've ever done a Google search for anyone, then clicked on the "Images" link to see photos relating to that search, that's how the images end up there: Google (and other search engines) are using Alt Text descriptions on images to display them, and

 - To help with your website's ranking by bringing your website up to World Wide Web Consortium standards.
 By using Alt Text fields (and other SEO elements), it makes websites universally-accessible.
 And when you play by the rules for accessibility, you are rewarded by getting more SEO juice for your website.